davevanfleet/learnJs/01_variables/README.md

 ## Practice Time!

-In your text editor, open the file `01_variables_and_functions/variables.js`
+In your text editor, open the file `01_variables/variables.js`
 Find the four variables, all declared with the `const` keyword (you can ignore the `export` keyword for now).
 Assign the correct value to each variable based on what you see in the comments (the lines starting with `//`).
-To check your work run the tests for the file (`npm run test 01_variables_and_functions/variables.test.js`).
-When all the tests are green, we'll move on to functions!
+To check your work run the tests for the file (`npm run test 01_variables/variables.test.js`).
+When all the tests are green, we'll move on to data types!